UniversalDependencies/docs/_2016-09-05--06-prague/copula.md

 The treatment of copula constructions (non-verbal intransitive predication) is quite diverse in the current version of the treebanks (see table below for the _status quo_).
-In order to provide more concrete guidelines and to achieve better consistency better cross-lingually and within a single language, we propose the following changes:
+In order to provide more concrete guidelines and to achieve better consistency cross-lingually and within a single language, we propose the following changes:

 * We should be maximally restrictive with respect to which words can be copulas (only one word in most languages)